kubestellar/kubestellar/docs/content/direct/deploy-on-k3d.md

     ```

 1. Install kubestellar controller and OCM space:
-   [Paolo says] we are using nginx ingress with tls passthru.
+   We are using nginx ingress with tls passthru.
    The current install for kubeflex installs also nginx ingress but specifically for kind.
    To specify passthru for K3D, edit the ingress placement controller with the following command and add `--enable-ssl-passthrough` to the list of args for the container
     ```shell